SergeBakharev/carvera_a_to_z/dust-collection.md

   * to support tiling \(feeding long pieces from the front or back of the machine, through to the other side\).
 * height: having the machine installed at arm/desk level is best.
 Kneeling to change the endmills on a machine installed on the floor or in a low cabinet will get old very quickly.
 * keep in mind that CNC is noisy \(router and sound of the cut itself and dust collection system\), though an enclosure will help a lot.
-* the Shapeoko should rest on a rigid and level surface.
+* the Carvera should rest on a rigid and level surface.
 A custom-made bench with a torsion box is a popular choice, but mine is just installed on a sturdy Ikea kitchen table bolted to the wall.

 ## Feet or no feet?

 The regular setup with the four leveling feet works fine, but is susceptible to a couple of issues:

 * the MDF bed can sag in the middle, especially on larger models \(XL and XXL\).
 Usually not by much, but enough to be a nuisance.
 Just adding a custom support point in the middle underneath the bed/rail addresses this weakness, easy enough.
 * the other point that made me consider removing the feet is that I am using the tape & glue workholding method a lot, it involves pushing the stock firmly onto the wasteboard for a few seconds, and it did not feel right to be pushing in the middle of the bed, exactly where the natural sag already happens.
 As many others have done, I removed the four feet.
-My solution was to install the Shapeoko on top of a thick piece of MDF \(with holes to accommodate the protruding nuts under the steel plates\), with a narrower and thinner piece of MDF inserted between the plates on top of that, plus a thin sheet of roofing felt to provide a little damping.
+My solution was to install the Carvera on top of a thick piece of MDF \(with holes to accommodate the protruding nuts under the steel plates\), with a narrower and thinner piece of MDF inserted between the plates on top of that, plus a thin sheet of roofing felt to provide a little damping.
 As long as the bench underneath is reasonably level, getting rid of the feet is not a problem, and this will provide a lot of additional rigidity: I can now push on the bed as hard as I need to.

 ![](.gitbook/assets/setup_thick_bed.jpeg)